 The Jack T. Bell Detention Center Inmate Search is an online list of people who have been arrested and are in custody, including custody status, bail amount (if applicable), and times you can visit.
 Also, you can find info for anyone who has been arrested or discharged in the last 24 hours.
 Inmates are listed alphabetically by last name.
 You’ll be able to get their inmate information quicker if you have the arrestee’s first and last name, birth date, or inmate ID.

 If the inmate you are looking for could possibly be incarcerated at a different jail you can check the other Georgia county jails in our Georgia County Jail Guide: Georgia Jails

 A mugshot, also known as a intake photograph, is the photograph that the police take when you get processed at jail intake.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your name and booking number will be on the mugshot, and they will be kept on file at the jail.

 Mugshots of inmates can be searched on the Jack T. Bell Detention Center website, or you can see them at the Jack T. Bell Detention Center.
 When you search for mugshots on the website you will need to input the person’s name, and the booking date, if you have it.

 How To Get Your Mugshot Removed

 Need to know how to have your mugshot taken off of the Jack T. Bell Detention Center website?
 This is difficult, because the mugshot is a matter of public record.
 To get your mugshot removed you have to file a Petition to Expunge in court.
 Basically, this means that your arrest record would be sealed, and will not be accessible.
 Depending on your situation, this may be a longshot.